Board of Directors and Advisors

 Prior to Black Duck Lou was CEO of Reflectent Software (Citrix) and Turbonomic.
-Lou served as VP Sales at Avid, WebLine (Cisco) and Fairmarket (Ebay).
-In addition to Wasabi, Lou currently serves on the boards of Fairmarkit, Teamworks, Alyce, Logz.io, GTreasury and CustomerGauge.
+Lou served as VP Sales at Avid, WebLine (Cisco) and FairMarkit (Ebay).
+In addition to Wasabi, Lou currently serves on the board of FairMarkit, Teamworks, Alyce, Logz.io, GTreasury and CustomerGauge.

 Additionally, Fenton hosts US Congressional member delegations on diplomatic missions to China and ASEAN countries focused on trade, media, and investment.
-He is a Trustee of the US-Asia Institute, Advisor to the Canadian Trade Commission and US-Saudi Business Council, and board member for both Wasabi Cloud Storage and WatchMojo.
+He serves as a Trustee of the US-Asia Institute and Senior Advisor to the Canadian Trade Commission, US-Saudi Business Council, Wasabi Cloud Storage, WatchMojo, and various investment funds.

-Fenton, a contributor for RealClearPolitics, South China Morning Post, OUTKICK / Fox Sports, The Federalist, C-Suite Quarterly, Bleeding Cool, and The Wrap, regularly appears on Bloomberg, Tucker Carlson, Fox Business, BBC, CNBC, Fox Sports, Adam Carolla, and VOA.
-He is also a member of the Producers Guild of America and the Academy of Television Arts and Science.
+Fenton, a contributor for RealClearPolitics, South China Morning Post, Smerconish, OUTKICK / Fox Sports, The Federalist, C-Suite Quarterly, American Thinker, Bleeding Cool, and The Wrap, regularly appears on Bloomberg, CBS, NPR, Fox, Fox Business, BBC, CNBC, News Nation, Fox Sports, and VOA.
+He also lectures often at Universities, graduate programs, and U.S. Military Academies and is a longtime member of the Producers Guild of America and the Academy of Television Arts and Science.